-- Thus, the ideal steps that you should undertake is to first shortlist your universities and then work with the eligibility criteria.
-Some universities may mandate a high Quantitative score, while others may mandate a high Verbal Reasoning score, depending on your chosen program.
+- Thus, the ideal steps that you should undertake are shortlisting your universities and then work with the eligibility criteria.
+Some universities may mandate high Quantitative scores, while others may mandate a high Verbal Reasoning score, depending on your chosen program.

 - The top-notch universities usually require high scores for Verbal and Quantitative reasoning as well as for Analytical Writing Assessment (AWA).

 To understand the test more, here are the test sections listed for GRE 2019:

 GRE conducted by ETS is taken at not less than 1000 test centers across the globe in 160 countries.